elastic/sysgrok/README.md

-`perf-copilot` is an experimental proof-of-concept, intended to demonstrate how LLMs can be used to help SWEs and SREs to optimise the performance of their systems, debug issues, and resolve stability and reliability problems.
+`sysgrok` is an experimental proof-of-concept, intended to demonstrate how LLMs can be used to help SWEs and SREs to understand systems, debug issues, and optimise performance.

 It can do things like: